cottmar/37-40-full-stack-application/README.md

 ## Full-Stack Auth

-The Full-Stack Auth application implements a Login/Signup functionality for a back-end project.
+The Full-Stack Auth application implements a Login/Signup/Logout, and form validation for your sign-up form for a back-end project.
 I specifically used the Sluggram application, linked below.
 The application uses React/Redux, as well as Thunk and Reporter Middleware.

 ## Architecture